-The cottage bungalow’s design is influenced by Edward Valentine John Carey, founder of the island, while its name is inspired by a novel of the same title by Scottish author A.J.
+The cottage bungalow’s design is thought to be influenced by Edward Valentine John Carey, founder of the island, while its name is supposedly inspired by a novel of the same title by Scottish author A.J.
 Cronin.

 The first occupants of the house were Danish engineer C.L.
-Gjorup, who built the bungalow and moved in on 1 January 1923, and James French, the first general manager of Jugra Land & Carey Limited, who occupied the top floor.
+Gjorup, who built the bungalow and moved in on 1 January 1923, and James French, the first general manager of plantation company Jugra Land & Carey Limited, who occupied the top floor.

-The cottage bungalow’s design was so well received at the time that it became the model for all hill station and plantation bungalows erected during the colonial era.
+The cottage bungalow’s design was so well received at the time that it became the model for many hill station and plantation bungalows erected during the colonial era.